Higher Vector Bundles: Future directions and open problems

 \begin{problem} Show that higher vector bundles differentiate to produce Vaintrob's $A$-modules, and explore when such an $A$-module integrates to a higher vector bundle. \end{problem}

-Integrations of representations up to homotopy of Lie algebroids $A$ to the $\infty$-dimensional $\infty$-groupoid $\Pi_\infty(A)$ have been studied in \cite{as}.
-Our higher vector bundles may provide finite-dimensional concrete models to study possible integrations.
-A subtle issue here is that there is not yet a clearly established extension of the Lie functor to higher Lie groupoids.

-The Morita invariance of the derived category $Rep^\infty[G]$ was already conjectured in the original reference \cite{ac}.
-In the 2-term case, this is the main result of \cite{dho}, which relies on the Grothendieck construction and the theory of VB-groupoids.
-Mimicking what was done there, one would expect to apply the semi-direct product to solve the following:
+The Morita invariance of the derived category $Rep^\infty[G]$ was already conjectured in \cite{ac}.
+In the 2-term case, this is the main result of \cite{dho}, based on the theory of VB-groupoids.
+Analogously, one would expect to apply the semi-direct product to solve the following:

-\begin{problem} Show that if $q: G'\to G$ is a Morita morphism (see e.g. \cite{dh}), then the pullback $q^*:VB^\infty[G]\to VB^\infty[G']$ gives an equivalence between the derived categories. \end{problem}
+\begin{problem} Show that if $q: G'\to G$ is a hypercover between higher Lie groupoids, then the pullback $q^*:VB^\infty[G]\to VB^\infty[G']$ gives an equivalence between the derived categories. \end{problem}

-A positive answer, combined with the derived equivalence we are working on, would solve the original problem posed in \cite{ac}.
-Using the semi-direct product construction from Theorem \ref{thm:sdp}, the following cohomological version will appear in \cite{dhos}: